Team2530/Documentation/docs/guides/opencv-apriltag-detection-py.md

 # Detecting apriltags with OpenCV and Python

+!!! warning "This guide isn't finished yet!"

+    It has all the setup instructions, but aside from that has nothing written yet.

 This guide will show you how to use [[Python]] and [[OpenCV]] to detect [[Apriltags]].

 ## Image sources

-You can detect apriltags in any type of image, live or not.
+You can detect apriltags in any type of image, or use a camera.
 For this guide I'll use an image from the University of Michigan that includes several apriltags of the 36H11 family.

 ![](https://april.eecs.umich.edu/media/apriltag/apriltagrobots_overlay.jpg)